Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ### What I would like to impliment going forward

 * To move this project forward I would like google maps to populate the map with markers automatically.
 As venues open or close this would populate according to google maps.
-This wasn't implimented due to time contraints.
+This wasn't implimented due to time constraints.
+I have started doing this with the map.html file and also the hungry.js file to map restaurants at first.
 * I would run a google ad campaign to raise awareness of this website.
 * It would be great to partner with hotels/theme parks/restaurants etc. to create advertising for them to be included in our social media and Newsletter.